JesseAllardice/JesseAllardice.github.io/DEPLOYMENT.md

 ## 🎨 Design Features

-The site features a clean, academic design inspired by [ldkong.com](https://ldkong.com) and [rowanzellers.com](https://rowanzellers.com):
+The site features a clean, academic design:

 - **Responsive design** that works on all devices
 - **Professional typography** with excellent readability